 Walnut Creek Measure O

-When the City has significant needs, it is our practice to plan a funding strategy to pay for them rather than decreasing City services and programs.
-Our goal with Measure O funding to is to support excellent services while being fiscally responsible.
-We're here to serve our Walnut Creek community.
+When the City has significant needs, it is our practice to develop a funding strategy to fund City services and programs rather than reduce them.
+Measure O allows us to maintain strong services while planning responsibly for the future.

 Measure O Projects